LiveNathan/blog/_posts/power.md

 ## **The Regulatory Reality: More Than Just Best Practice**

-Something I discovered during my research: proper power planning isn't just a good idea—it's actually required by federal law. **OSHA's** regulations (**29 CFR 1910 Subpart S**) mandate that employers use approved equipment, follow safe work practices, and have properly trained personnel.\[^3\] The **National Electrical Code** (**NEC**, or NFPA 70\) provides the technical specifications, particularly **Article 590** for temporary installations and **Article 520** for theaters and performance areas.\[^4\]
+Something I discovered during my research: proper power planning isn't just a good idea—it's actually required by federal law. **OSHA's** regulations (**29 CFR 1910 Subpart S**) mandate that employers use approved equipment, follow safe work practices, and have properly trained personnel.

+$$^3$$
+The **National Electrical Code** (**NEC**, or NFPA 70\) provides the technical specifications, particularly **Article 590** for temporary installations and **Article 520** for theaters and performance areas.

+$$^4$$
 What struck me is that generating a formal power plan isn't just about preventing accidents—it's about documenting **due diligence**.
 If something does go wrong, having a documented load calculation shows you followed proper procedures.
 Without it, you're exposed to liability, even if nothing bad has happened yet.

 This is part of why "normalization of deviance" is so problematic.
 Companies can run hundreds of successful shows without formal planning, but that doesn't change their legal obligation to have documented safety procedures.
-One safety researcher described it as **"the gap between regulatory theory and on-site practice"**—the rules exist, but many companies operate on experience and improvisation instead.\[^1\]
+One safety researcher described it as **"the gap between regulatory theory and on-site practice"**—the rules exist, but many companies operate on experience and improvisation instead.

+$$^1$$

 ## **What Power Values Should You Use?**